Lyon County, Nevada

 Lyon County is a county in the U.S. state of Nevada.
-As of the 2020 census, the population was 59,235.
+As of the 2020 census, its population was 59,235.
+Its county seat is Yerington.
 Lyon County is a part of the Reno metropolitan area.

 History

 Lyon County was one of the nine original counties created on November 25, 1861.
-It was named after Nathaniel Lyon, the first Union General to be killed in the Civil War.
+It was named after Nathaniel Lyon, the first Union general to be killed in the Civil War.
 Its first county seat was established at Dayton on November 29, 1861, which had just changed its name from Nevada City in 1862, and which had been called Chinatown before that.
 After the Dayton Court House burned down in 1909, the seat was moved to Yerington in 1911.
-There were stories that it was named for Captain Robert Lyon, a survivor of the Pyramid Lake War in 1860, but Nevada State Archives staff discovered a county seal with the picture of the Civil War general.
+Reportedly, it was named for Captain Robert Lyon, a survivor of the Pyramid Lake War in 1860, but Nevada State Archives staff discovered a county seal with the picture of the Civil War general.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 2024 sqmi, of which 2001 sqmi is land and 23 sqmi (1.1%) is water.
+According to the U.S. Census Bureau, the county has a total area of 2024 sqmi, of which 23 sqmi (1.1%) are covered by water.
 It is the fourth-smallest county in Nevada by area.
-The highest point is approximately 10,565 ft on the northeast ridge of Middle Sister, the peak of which is located in adjacent Mono County, California, while the highest independent mountain completely within Lyon County is the nearby East Sister.
+The highest elevation is about 10,565 ft on the northeast ridge of Middle Sister, the peak of which is located in adjacent Mono County, California, while the highest independent mountain completely within Lyon County is the nearby East Sister.
 The most topographically prominent peak in Lyon County is Bald Mountain.

 Part of the Toiyabe National Forest is located within Lyon County.